 - I have a commercial driver's license (even if DUI is not in a commercial vehicle).

 - I used marijuana and it was in my blood but I wasn't high.
+This happens more often than you think, and it is wrong.

 - I have a professional license, like a nursing license, real estate license, engineer's license, etc.